IDM 7.3.1

 In expression clause

 IDM provides limited support for the in expression clause.
-You can use this clause for queries on singleton string properties or arrays. in query expressions are not supported through the admin UI or for use by delegated administrators.
+You can use this clause for queries on singleton string properties or arrays.
+The in query expression is not supported through the admin UI or for use by delegated administrators.

 The in operator is shorthand for multiple OR conditions.